UMN-VR/RI-HEVNAA/README.md

 3. **Right Hemisphere SuperUnit (RH_SU):** The RH_SU emulates the right hemisphere and is dedicated to tasks involving spatial and visual processing.
 It includes the Sensory Processing Accelerator (SP_A) and the Visual and Spatial Processing Accelerator (VSP_A).

-4. **Motor, Inertial, and Spatial Coordination Accelerator SuperUnit (MISC_A):** The MISC_A interfaces with hardware components such as servos, LiDAR modules, and Inertial Measurement Units (IMUs).
-It coordinates movements and spatial orientation based on inputs from other SuperUnits.

 ### Agent Central Processing Unit (A-CPU)